signalogic/SigSRF_SDK/README.md

 <a name="TimingModes"></a>
 ## Timestamp and Clockless Timing Modes

 SigSRF library modules support both a packet timestamp timing mode, and a clockless (data driven) mode in which packet timestamps are ignored.
-Timestamp timing serves telecom and media delivery applications with hard real-time performance and latency requirements.
+Timestamp timing serves telecom and media delivery applications with hard requirements for real-time performance and latency.
 Clockless timing serves data analytics, lawful interception, web IT, and other applications that are "one step removed" from original end-point / source timing.

 <a name="Multithreaded"></a>
 ## Multithreaded for High Performance